Occupational Health and Safety

 *2 Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)

 Initiatives to reduce traffic accidents include hazard prediction programs using videos, and the installation of dashboard cameras, safety devices, and driver support systems.
 Information about accidents is shared across the group.
-For example, at business sites where employees have been involved in traffic accidents, we analyze the causes and propose countermeasures in reports, which are distributed throughout the group after checking and the addition of comments by the Health and Safety Management Department.
+For example, at business sites where employees have been involved in traffic accidents, we analyze the causes and propose countermeasures in reports, which are continuously distributed throughout the group after checking and the addition of comments by the Health and Safety Management Department.

 Occupational health and safety activities